cnunciato/fun-with-jenkins/README.md

   "${JENKINS_URL}/pipeline-model-schema/json"
 ```

-Both JSON schemas are included for reference in the `.buildkite` folder.
-More Jenkins pipeline examples are available in the official [Jenkins pipeline examples](https://github.com/jenkinsci/pipeline-examples/tree/master) repository.
+Both JSON schemas are included for reference in the `.buildkite` folder, and more Jenkins pipeline examples are available (e.g., for testing) in the official [Jenkins pipeline examples](https://github.com/jenkinsci/pipeline-examples/tree/master) repository.

 ### Doing it live 🚀